Abington Flower Planting Services

 Comprehensive Soil Assessment & Amendment Protocols for Abington’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Abington, where glacial till soils often exhibit moderate to high acidity (pH 5.5–6.5).
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab to determine pH, NPK, organic matter, and micronutrient levels.
-Most flowering plants require a pH of 6.0–7.0; if soils are too acidic, apply dolomitic lime to raise pH and supply magnesium.
-Amend with 2–4 inches of compost, tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Evaluate drainage (common clay/silt), microclimate, and existing vegetation using the USDA Web Soil Survey.
-Document all baseline conditions for future reference.
+A thorough soil assessment is the foundation of successful horticulture in Abington, where glacial till soils predominate.
+All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH (typically 5.5–6.5), NPK, organic matter, and micronutrients.
+Most flowering plants require a pH of 6.0–7.0; thus, dolomitic lime is recommended to raise pH and supply magnesium.
+Amend soils with 2–4 inches of compost, tilled to a depth of 8–10 inches, aiming for 5–8% organic matter.
+Site evaluation should include drainage (clay/silt content), microclimate, and existing vegetation, using the USDA Web Soil Survey for reference.
+Baseline conditions must be documented for future management.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources